-Still need the reliability of wired Internet?
-Here’s how to choose an Ethernet cable
+Ethernet cables come in all shapes and sizes.
+Here's what you need to know

 Cat 5e

-The “e” in Cat 5e stands for “Enhanced.”
-There are no physical differences between Cat 5 and Cat 5e cables, but 5e Ethernet is built under more stringent testing standards to eliminate crosstalk — i.e. the unwanted transfer of signals between communication channels.
-Cat 5e is currently the most common type of Ethernet, namely due to its low production cost and its ability to support faster speeds than the original Cat 5 cables.
+The “e” in Cat 5e stands for “enhanced.”
+There are no physical differences between Cat 5 and Cat 5e cables, but 5e Ethernet is built under more stringent testing standards to eliminate crosstalk — i.e., the unwanted transfer of signals between communication channels.
+Cat 5e is currently the most common type of Ethernet, mainly due to its low production cost and ability to support faster speeds than the original Cat 5 cables.

 Cat 6

 Cat 6 cables support much higher bandwidths than Cat 5 and Cat 5e cables, though they’re also more expensive.
-Cat 6 cables are more tightly wound than those of their predecessor, and are often outfitted with foil or braided shielding.
+Cat 6 cables are more tightly wound than their predecessors, and are often outfitted with foil or braided shielding.
 This shielding protects the twisted pairs of wires inside the Ethernet cable, helping to prevent crosstalk and noise interference.
 Cat-6 cables can technically support speeds up to 10 Gbps, but can only do so for up to 55 meters.

 Cat 6a

-The “a” in Cat 6a stands for “Augmented.”
+The “a” in Cat 6a stands for “augmented.”
 In comparison to the regular Cat 6 cables, 6a cables support twice the maximum bandwidth, and are capable of maintaining higher transmission speeds over longer cable lengths.
 Cat 6a cables are always shielded, and their sheathing — which is thick enough to eliminate crosstalk completely — makes for a much denser, less flexible cable than Cat 6.

 Cat 7

-Cat 7 cables utilize the newest widely-available Ethernet technology, and support higher bandwidths and significantly faster transmission speeds than Cat 6 cables.
+Cat 7 cables utilize the newest widely available Ethernet technology, and support higher bandwidths and significantly faster transmission speeds than Cat 6 cables.
 They’re proportionally more expensive than other Ethernet cables, though their performance reflects their premium price tag.
 Cat 7 cables are capable of reaching up to 100 Gbps at a range of 15 meters, making them an excellent choice for connecting modems or routers directly to your devices.
-Cat 7 cables are always shielded, too, and use a modified GigaGate45 connector, which is backwards compatible with regular Ethernet ports.
+Cat 7 cables are always shielded, too, and use a modified GigaGate45 connector, which is backward compatible with regular Ethernet ports.

 Cat 8

-Cat 8 cables are still in development.
-We can expect them to hit the market relatively soon, however, with faster maximum speeds and higher maximum bandwidths than Cat 7 cables.
+Cat 8 cables are expected to become widely available before the end of 2018.
+We can expect them to hit the market with faster maximum speeds and higher maximum bandwidths than Cat 7a cables.